quat1024/garden/garden/fur.md

 # Fur cons

 Am I in a position to give furcon advice?
-I dunno, probably not (creds: I've wallflowered at Anthrohio 24 and 25 and am about to head off to FWA with a buddy.)
+I dunno, probably not (creds: I've wallflowered at Anthrohio 24 and 25 and had a blast at FWA with a buddy.)

 I don't know anything about fursuiting.